In Hindu mythology, yakshas are mythical figures, half-god, half-demon, who live under the mountains, guarding the wealth of the earth.

 A little digging around gave me half the answer - this is a Jain yaksha, not a Hindu one.
 But the pot-belly still ought to apply - so how did they become so good-looking?

-name is Dharanendra, and that is his consort Padmavathi.
+The male yaksha's name is Dharanendra, and that is his consort Padmavathi.
 The couple rose from their sub-terranean world, to protect Parshvanatha, the 23rd Jain Tirthankara (Tirthankara = Enlightened One).
 Dharanendra spread his serpent hood over Parshvanatha, and Padmavathi a diamond umbrella.

 In return, they attained godhood and became perfect divine beings (so that explains their good looks!)